Clean Catan Serialization

 2. Strongly Typed IDs

 Another pattern I lean on heavily is strongly typed IDs.
-Instead of passing around raw Guids or ints, I define little wrappers like GameId
+Instead of passing around raw Guids or ints, I define little wrappers like GameId, PlayerId, and BoardId.

 This is one of those “small investment, big payoff” choices.
 If a method takes a GameId, I can’t accidentally pass a PlayerId.
 The compiler enforces correctness, and I save myself from a whole class of errors that only show up at runtime otherwise.

 Of course, this introduces another serialization problem.
-By default, System.Text.Json doesn’t know what to do with GameId : BaseId<Guid>
+By default, System.Text.Json doesn’t know what to do with GameId : BaseId

 public sealed class BaseIdJsonConverterFactory : JsonConverterFactory